IsacKun220/com1001/practicals/week2.md

   views (see the "[Views of Views example](..//code//views/views_of_views/)" code example, discussed in lectures).

-### 3. Ensure everyone in the team is capable of setting up and running a blank Sinatra application (i.e., initially, one that contains little to no code).
+### 3. Ensure everyone in the team is capable of setting up and running a blank Sinatra application (i.e., initially, one that contains little to no code)

 This should have all the directories as per the structure mentioned in lectures.
 Make sure that: